TimeBags/website/index.md

 ## Q: Wait...
 But, Why Also on the Blockchain?

-A: A classical timestamp provided by a trusted third party is very precise (it proves the existence at a particular second), it replies instantly and is a legal standard.
+A: A classical timestamp provided by a trusted third party - like FreeTSA.org - is very precise (it proves the existence at a particular second), it replies instantly and is a legal standard.
 It can be validated for a limited time (usually no more than 20 years), for technical and economic reasons

-On the other hand, an OpenTimestamps.org attestation is less precise (it proves the existence at a particular day), requires time to be confirmed, and is not yet a legal standard.
-It relies on the Bitcoin’s blockchain, a resilient distributed system, aiming to survive perpetually, secured by the thermodynamic value of more than 50 TWh per year (~ 3 bln of $)
+On the other hand, a Blockchain attestation - like that of an OpenTimestamps.org calendar - is less precise (it proves the existence at a particular day), requires time to be confirmed, and is not yet a legal standard.
+It relies on the Bitcoin’s blockchain, a resilient distributed system, designed to survive perpetually, secured by the thermodynamic value of more than 50 TWh per year (~ 3 bln of $)

+For this reason TimeBags uses both to have the benefits of both.

 ## Q: Ok, Where Is The Package?